patel-rupin2000/doot-react_native/README.md

 The app also provide SOS system for women safety thereby giving them facility to search nearby police stations and other required locations.

+<h1>System features</h1>

+1->Signup and Login -  Safe and secure way of storing login details, with easy to retrieve data from firebase database.

+2->SOS sender feature - That lets its users send notifications in case of an emergency or a panic situation.
+This is very helpful in tracking the whereabouts of the person.

+3->Offline step-by-step instructions manual for each emergency situation.

+4->Interactive map view of current location, with search options for nearby hospitals, police Stations and hotels.

+5->Modification of phone numbers for future use capability from within the application.

 <h1>DOOT! app flow controls</h1>

 <img src="src/Images/flowchart.jpg"/>

 <h1>To run App:</h1>